kardianos/vendor-spec/README.md

     - A: The copied package will change when the imports are rewritten.
 Tools are free to add a hash, but it is not standard.
  * Q: Why not just re-use godeps meta-data file?
-    - A: The godeps meta-data file includes the revision number in with the revision hash.
+    - A: Godep (github.com/tools/godep) is a great tool with a nice meta-data file.
+It can serve as a good base for a standard.
-	 It includes the go version number which is detrimental in a team with multiple go version, common when testing a new go release.
+	 The go version is not helpful and can be harmful as different developers may be on different versions, changing it each time.
-	 It also lacks a Local field for adequate re-write support and doesn't have a time of revision.
+	 It was designed to support a local GOPATH, so it lacks the Local field.
  * Q: Why record the name of the last tool to write out the vendor file?
     - A: If there is a malformed vendor file or re-writes that are found to be problematic, the tool used can then be traced back and corrected.